-Extend Your Weekend With This 5-Day Summer Road Trip
+Extend Your Vacation With This 9-Day Summer Road Trip

-Whether you’re a traveler looking for a getaway or West Virginia native in search of a “staycation,” a road trip through the Mountain State will satisfy your desire to have a vacation like never before.
-This 5-day road trip will take you from the Eastern Panhandle of Almost Heaven, to the southern coalfields, giving you plenty of opportunities to soak in the stunning scenery, stay at bed and breakfasts with character, and visit charming towns.
+Whether you’re a traveler looking for a getaway or West Virginia native in search of a “staycation” a road trip through the Mountain State will satisfy your desire for adventure.
+This 9-day road trip will take you from the Eastern Panhandle of Almost Heaven, all the way back up to the Northern Panhandle.

 Start your travels at the Ledge House Bed and Breakfast.
 The view overlooks where the Potomac and Shenandoah rivers meet and snake through the town of Harpers Ferry.
 The bed and breakfast is light-filled and has a wraparound porch for guests to be able to take in the views or even enjoy their breakfast made with locally grown produce.